2tle/2tle/README.md

-### I'm a high-school student studying and developing back-end and native app.
+### High-school student studying and developing back-end, native app and ML.
 I am studying ML now!

 ##### ~~And my real name is Hyunjun Yang, not Hyunju....~~